 Professor Barry G. Ritchie is in the Department of Physics at Arizona State University's Tempe campus.
 With his research group and collaborators, he conducts experiments at international accelerator facilities aimed at better understanding how the protons and neutrons of atomic nuclei are constructed from quarks and gluons.

 A member of the American Physical Society with more than 200 refereed publications, Professor Ritchie's research specialty is in experimental nuclear and particle physics.
 He has served on technical advisory panels at Los Alamos National Laboratory and at the Thomas Jefferson National Accelerator Facility (Jefferson Lab).
 He served as a postdoctoral research associate at both the University of South Carolina and the University of Maryland.
-Professor Ritchie's ASU research group has been continuously funded by the National Science Foundation since 1985.
+Professor Ritchie's ASU research group has been funded by the National Science Foundation.